bitnami/charts/bitnami/kafka/README.md

 In order to access Kafka Brokers from outside the cluster, an additional listener and advertised listener must be configured.
 Additionally, a specific service per kafka pod will be created.

-There are two ways of configuring external access.
-Using LoadBalancer services or using NodePort services.
+There are three ways of configuring external access.
+Using LoadBalancer services, using NodePort services or using ClusterIP.

 #### Using LoadBalancer services